adedner/dune-fempy/doc/sphinx/usage.rst

+.. _usage:

-.. _usageintro:
+.. raw:: html

+  <h1> Usage guide </h1>

 ################################
-Usage introduction
+Introduction
 ################################

-As explained in the introduction, Dune-Fempy provides a python interface for solving PDEs using Dune and Dune-fem.
-Here we will explain how this can be used to set up the various parts of a numerical problem.
-For a complete example of how this works, see :ref:`usageexample`.
+In the :ref:`tutorial <tutorial>`, we looked at the basic functions available to Dune-Fempy in the context of Laplace equation.
+Here we will explain in more detail how we set up the various parts of a numerical problem on the python side, and the tools we have at our disposal.

-include a list of grids/spaces/schemes available in the database

-perhaps a brief overview of the parts needed to set up and solve a scheme
+Behind all of the interface methods we use, the philosophy is that they are set up in a very similar way to the Dune-Fem structure.
+This should hopefully make the underlying C++ code transparent and easier to understand for a user of the python code, and vice versa.
+For more information about the C++ code, see the :ref:`advanced topics <advanced>` section.

 .. contents::